 - People Interested in Cash Back: The new M1 Owner’s Rewards Card earns up to 10% cash back at select retailers.
 The M1 Plus spending account also earns 1% back on all your debit card purchases and 1% APY on your account balance.

 - Investors Who Don’t Have the Capital to Buy High-Value Stocks: M1 Finance allows you to invest in fractional shares so you can afford to purchase share in almost any stock.

 Who Should Avoid M1 Finance?

 - Non-U.S. Residents: At this time, M1 Finance is only available to U.S. citizens and residents.

-- Hands-On Investors: Investors who relish choosing their own stocks and making their own trades only get half the experience with M1.
+- Active Traders: Investors who relish choosing their own stocks and making their own trades only get half the experience with M1.
 If you like to be in control of exactly when you place a buy or sell order, or if you like to set parameters for your trades, M1 won’t meet your needs.

-M1 Finance is an attractive solution for investors who want a customizable portfolio without the hassle of trading stocks.
-The borrow and banking features are nice, but probably not what draws customers in.
+M1 Finance is an attractive solution for investors who want to customize their portfolio without the hassle of trading stocks.
+The borrow and banking features are also nice perks.